Operation Nordseetour: Preparations

 In August 1940 the German leader Adolf Hitler ordered an intensification of the attacks on Allied shipping in the Atlantic.
 At this time only Admiral Hipper and the heavy cruiser Admiral Scheer could be made ready to conduct anti-shipping raids.
 Gneisenau and Scharnhorst as well as the heavy cruiser Lützow were still undergoing repairs.
 The new battleship Bismarck and heavy cruiser Prinz Eugen were fitting out.

 It was initially intended that Admiral Hipper would operate in the seas between Iceland and the Faroe Islands and possibly also the North Atlantic from late September in an attempt to divert the Home Fleet's ships during Operation Sea Lion, the planned German invasion of southern England.
 This sortie formed part of Operation Herbstreise (German: "Autumn Journey"), which also included decoy troop convoys that would feint a landing in Scotland.
 After the cancellation of the invasion Grand Admiral Erich Raeder, the commander of the Kriegsmarine, decided that Admiral Hippers cruise should go ahead.
+The cruiser was to attack Allied shipping in the North Atlantic before sailing to Brest in occupied France.

 During September the British received Ultra intelligence obtained by decrypting encoded Luftwaffe (German Air Force) radio messages that indicated Admiral Hipper was to make a reconnaissance sortie into the Barents Sea.
 This was the only Ultra intelligence they received on her operations during this period, as the codes protecting the Kriegsmarine's messages had not been broken.